 Most of all, thank you for helping to share with the wider community just how special the Jirdaup Bushland Precinct is for us all.

-The Friends of Jirdarup Bushland is a community group of volunteers based around Victoria Park.
+The Friends of Jirdarup Bushland is a community group based around Victoria Park.
 We are dedicated to the preservation of Jirdarup Bushland Precinct which includes Kensington Bushland, George St Reserve and Kent St Sandpit.
 We organize community events as well as planting and weeding days each year.